View the Executive Summary for this brief.

 - Personal property loans, which typically have higher interest rates and shorter terms than comparable mortgages;

-- Lease-purchase agreements, also known as “rent-to-own,” when the seller is also the landlord and the buyer occupies the property as a tenant, usually paying rent that exceeds the market rate in exchange for the option to purchase the home within a designated period of time.
+- Lease-purchase agreements, also known as “rent-to-own,” when the seller is also the landlord and the buyer occupies the property as a tenant, usually paying rent that exceeds the market rate in exchange for the option to purchase the home within a designated period.

-Regulations for these types of finances vary by state, and the lack of consistency – and in many cases consumer protection – often leads buyers to pay higher costs and can result in default of loss of the home.
-Scarce information about the prevalence of alternative financing arrangements – including who uses them and why – has generally prevented effective policymaking from protecting borrowers.
+Regulations for these types of finances vary by state, and the lack of consistency (and, in many cases, consumer protection) often leads buyers to pay higher costs and can result in default or loss of the home.
+Scarce information about the prevalence of alternative financing arrangements, including who uses them and why has generally prevented effective policymaking from protecting borrowers.

-The University of Alabama at Birmingham completed four randomized controlled studies of six-month programs that focused on a Treatment First-approach and “provided the homeless with abstinence-contingent housing and required participation in a rigorous full-time program of addiction recovery, behavioral treatment, work training, and recreational opportunities.”
-Six months out, 64% of residents were maintaining sobriety and demonstrated increases in housing stability and employment.
+The University of Alabama at Birmingham completed four randomized controlled studies of six-month programs that focused on a Treatment First model and “provided the homeless with abstinence-contingent housing and required participation in a rigorous full-time program of addiction recovery, behavioral treatment, work training, and recreational opportunities.”
+After six months, 64% of residents maintained sobriety and demonstrated housing stability and employment.

-The National Alliance to End Homelessness suggests combinations, such as through a coordinated systems approach that is designed to identify, assess, refer, and connect people in crisis to assistance, establish plans to help committees set goals and priorities, and focus on data collection to inform decisions.
-Similarly, permanent supportive housing can combine housing assistance with support services that can build self-sufficiency by connecting people with “community-based health care, treatment and employment services.”
+The National Alliance to End Homelessness suggests combinations, such as a coordinated systems approach designed to identify, assess, refer, and connect people in crisis to assistance, establish plans to help committees set goals and priorities, and focus on data collection to inform decisions.
+Similarly, permanent supportive housing can combine housing assistance with support services to build self-sufficiency by connecting people with “community-based health care, treatment and employment services.”

-Los Angeles has tried this with its homeless veteran population.
-Although the city still struggles with homelessness, there was a 60% decrease in homeless vets between 2009 and 2019.
-This has resulted from “carefully coordinated efforts” between federal and local governments and local nonprofits and advocacy groups.
-One program, the Homeless Providers Grant, awards grants to community agencies “to help find short-term housing for veterans and deliver critical services to get their lives back on track,” marrying housing with “job training and services addressing mental health, substance abuse and other issues.”
+Los Angeles has worked to decrease its homeless veteran population by coordinating efforts with local agencies, advocacy groups, and the Department of Veterans Affairs.
+Homeless Providers Grant awards grants to community agencies “to help find short-term housing for veterans and deliver critical services to get their lives back on track,” marrying housing with “job training and services addressing mental health, substance abuse, and other issues.”

 San Diego has also tried a similar strategy.
 Key & Kite media explains (6 min):

-Local governments set and enforce zoning ordinances that specify which land can be used for different purposes and what building can be constructed.
+Local governments set and enforce zoning ordinances that specify the purpose and use of land and which structures can be erected.
 This report from the Mercatus Center at George Mason University explains, “Exclusionary zoning includes rules that limit multifamily housing construction and mandate minimum lot sizes for single-family homes.”

-Zoning laws such as land use restrictions and building codes can be essential to public health and safety, and development fees can be necessary for “schools, sewage systems, roads, and other public services associated with new development and growing populations.”
-Such regulatory requirements, density restrictions, and development fees can also “increase construction costs and limit the amount of new housing that can be built,” contributing to an undersupply of affordable housing.
+Zoning laws such as land use restrictions and building codes can be essential to public health and safety.
+Development fees can be necessary for “schools, sewage systems, roads, and other public services associated with new development and growing populations.”
+Such regulatory requirements, density restrictions, and development fees “increase construction costs and limit the amount of new housing that can be built,” contributing to an undersupply of affordable housing.

 The Institute for Humane Studies explains zoning (7 min):

 Finding a balance is a top policy priority at the local level.
 Houston reduced its mandatory minimum lot size, making townhouse development possible.
-Minneapolis updated its zoning plan to allow duplexes and triplexes in areas of the city that previously had been limited to single-family development.
+Minneapolis updated its zoning plan to allow duplexes and triplexes in areas of the city that were previously limited to single-family development.
 In the Louisville Metro area, the local government developed a website looking into zoning regulations to fully review and incorporate community feedback.
 Additionally, the Biden Administration has created an incentive for local governments that weaken exclusionary zoning laws.
 By decreasing the restrictions, cities are given greater preference for grants from the federal government.

 As opposed to exclusionary zoning, inclusionary zoning policies “require or incentivize developers to designate a portion of new housing units as affordable for households making low or moderate incomes in exchange for density bonuses, allowing developers to build more market-rate housing than they would otherwise be allowed.”

-Advocates say inclusionary policies produce affordable housing without the need to spend tax dollars.
+Advocates say inclusionary policies produce affordable housing without spending tax dollars.
 Critics say it’s a go-around that does nothing to address the exclusionary zoning that leads to high housing prices in the first place.
 For more on zoning, see The Policy Circle’s Stitching the Fabric of Neighborhoods Brief.

 PBS dives into how zoning can restrict and even prevent affordable housing (11 min):